 About the benefits of Goji Berries, you can read here.

 is warm in nature and has a spicy and sweet taste.
-It enters the meridians of the heart, spleen and kidneys, supports blood circulation, heats up.
-We can use it in cold in the stomach, vomiting and diarrhoea or rheumatism.
+It enters the meridians of the heart, spleen and kidneys, supports blood circulation, and heats up.
+We can use it for cold in the stomach, vomiting and diarrhoea or rheumatism.

 is warm in nature and has a sweet taste.
-It strengthens the spleen and helps in intestinal problems.
+It strengthens the spleen and helps with intestinal problems.

 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.